jodeev/sock-shop/CONTRIBUTING.md

 # Contributing to Sock-shop

-Firstly, thank you for considering contributing to sock-shop! 🎉 It's people like you that make the open-source community such a fantastic place to learn, inspire, and create.
+Firstly, thank you for considering contributing to the sock-shop! 🎉 It's people like you that make the open-source community such a fantastic place to learn, inspire, and create.
 All contributions are welcome, including new features, bug fixes, documentation improvements, and more.

 ## Code of Conduct